softwareguru/beamcollege-website/content/sessions/2025/yaml.md

 time_start: 2025-05-16T16:30:00.000Z
 time_end:   2025-05-16T17:00:00.000Z
 track: New features
+summary: "In this talk, we explore a new way of authoring and running your Beam pipelines; via the YAML SDK!
+Learn how you can split your pipeline infrastructure from your complex processing logic."
 ---

 In this talk, we explore a new way of authoring and running your Beam pipelines; via the YAML SDK!
 Learn how you can split your pipeline infrastructure from your complex processing logic.